Ōhara no Sato Onsen: The Vegan-Friendly Guesthouse in Ōhara

 Our Guestroom at Ōhara no Sato Onsen

-Because we wanted to save money on accommodation, we chose the smallest room (around 4m x 3m) in the ryokan.
+Because we wanted to save money on accommodation, we chose the smallest room (around 4m x 3m) in the guesthouse.
 Although the room was compact, it had everything we needed.
 The only inconvenience was that we had to move the low table to the side so two futon beds could be laid on the tatami mat-covered floor.

 Ohara no Sato Onsen Guestroom Ohara Kyoto Japan